closemarketing/firmafy/readme.txt

 == Changelog ==
 = 1.3.2 =
 *  Added action hook to the webhook response.
+*  Added support to WooCommerce Subscriptions.
+Send only in first order.

 = 1.3.1 =
 *  Fixed: Auto Width for logo in PDF.